serg23arg/cod-dec/README.md

 For the program to function properly, it is recommended to place it in a folder of it's own.
 The encoded messages will be automatically exported to this folder.
 Likewise, to import a message for decoding, it must be added to the folder where the program resides, so that it can be recognized.

-Below is a general overview of the encoding and decoding processes performed by the program:
+Below is a general overview of the encoding and decoding processes:

 Encoding Process: